MikaelMelkonyan/Ciklum/README.md

 - on devices iPhone 5s and newer
 - in portrait and landscape mode

->Loading indicator
+>Loading indicator and Error message

 ![](loading.png)
->Error message and ability to retry data

 ![](error.png)
 >Success loaded data